btc-script-explorer/scantool/docs/rest-api/v1/tx.md

 id | string | Yes | | transaction id
 options | TxOptions | No | not included | options

-# How to request a transaction
+# Two ways to request a transaction

 ## include_input_detail = true

-The include_input_detail option will force the SCANTOOL to return detailed information about every input.
+With include_input_detail set to true, the SCANTOOL will return detailed information about every input.

 Considerations: